-There was a study done during 2016 about discrimination in graduate hiring between races.
-Candidates’ applications were sent to various companies with the same qualifications such as language skills and experience but what played a major role in this study as their race.
+There was a study done in 2016 about discrimination in graduate hiring between races.
+Candidates’ applications were sent to various companies with the same qualifications such as language skills and experience but what played a major role in this study was their race.

 But, why is one race favoured over the other?
 For one, it could be that candidates are negatively judged by their race which can be due to stereotypes or reinforced by past experiences.
 Secondly, it can also be the result of pro-Malay affirmative actions meaning that people tend to think that Malays have lower-quality education and higher opportunities in the public sector anyway.
 Basically, discrimination all-round lah.